mattchristopher314/omnifood/README.md

 # Omnifood

-Responsive product page built with HTML and CSS.
+Responsive product landing page built with HTML and CSS.
 Made as part of a course.